-- Lift the bench seat out from the side to store it - i It may be necessary for the bench seats in front or behind to be removed.
+- Lift the bench seat out from the side to store it. - (i) It may be necessary for the bench seats in front or behind to be removed.

-- ➤ To attach the covers of the mounting shells: hold cover 3 such that retaining lug 1 is pointing towards rear seat anchorage 2. - Insert cover (a) into rear seat anchorage (a) by pushing it downwards at an angle and then clip it to the mounting shell. - After removing the rear bench seat, ensure that the rear bench seat can stand securely and do not tip over when in storage.
+- To attach the covers of the mounting shells: hold cover (a) such that retaining lug (b) is pointing towards rear seat anchorage (a). - Insert cover 3 into rear seat anchorage 2 by pushing it downwards at an angle and then clip it to the mounting shell. - After removing the rear bench seat, ensure that the rear bench seat can stand securely and do not tip over when in storage.